Applications for 2022 have now closed.

 Since 2003, Mote Marine Laboratory has been a host site for the National Science Foundation's Research Experiences for Undergraduates (REU) Program.
-The Mote REU Program offers paid research training experiences in estuarine science to 10 undergraduate students during a 10-week period between late May and early August.
-REU participants are paired with Mote scientists and conduct mentored research projects related to their advisor's expertise.
+The NSF REU Program offers paid research training experiences in estuarine science to 10 undergraduate students during a 10-week period between May and August.
+NSF REU participants are paired with Mote scientists and conduct mentored research projects related to their advisor's expertise.
 Students gain experience in science communication by presenting the results of their project in a manuscript-style research paper and orally at a laboratory-wide research symposium.
 Participants attend research seminars and workshops on career skills in science.
 Students may also have the opportunity to present their research findings at professional conferences.

 - Conduct mentored research projects under the direction of a Mote scientist.